-Teacher education sequences are available to undergraduate students in the following fields: elementary education (nursery school through 8th grade, including early childhood), special education, physical education and a variety of subject matter fields.
-(A separate program in early childhood education is currently inactive.)
+Teacher education certification programs are available to undergraduate students in the following fields: elementary education (nursery school through 8th grade), special education, physical education (see School of Science and Health) and a variety of subject matter fields (Nursery through 12th grade).
+A separate program in early childhood education is currently inactive.

-Elementary education candidates must pursue study in an academic major in consultation with advisors from both majors
+Elementary education candidates must pursue study in an academic major in consultation with their academic advisors.

-Regularly admitted part-time students interested in pursuing a teacher education program must indicate their choice early and apply for admission to a major program.
+Regularly admitted part-time students interested in pursuing a teacher education certification program must indicate their choice early and apply for admission to a program.
 Their last two semesters must be spent in full-time practicum and internship in the area appropriate to the major.

-Field Laboratory Experiences
+Field Experiences

-The Office of Field Laboratory Experiences coordinates practica, which are preliminary observational and teaching experiences in the schools.
-The office is also charged with coordinating and processing senior teaching internships (student teaching) applications and placements.
-It is located in Hunziker Hall Room 206.
+The Office of Field Experiences (Hunziker Hall, Room 206) coordinates practica, which are preliminary observational and teaching experiences in the schools.
+The office is also charged with coordinating and processing student teaching applications and placements.